yugeyue1234/Indoor-Human-Object-Detection/README.md

 #  RadioML datasets with attack interference
- As shown in Figure 1, the transmitter sends modulated signals to the receiver through a wireless communication channel.
-Since radio waves are invisible, intangible, and propagate in free space, they are very susceptible to interference and noise.
-As a result,  in order to mimic received signals that are as accurate as possible, interference and noise must be taken into account.
+ As shown in Figure 1, a schematic diagram of RIS-based human target detection is shown.
+A dataset was obtained by using RIS to control WiFi signals to scan moving human bodies indoors.
+Finally, the machine learning algorithm was used to process the dataset to get the room and the localization accuracy.
  <div align=center>
 <img src="fig1.png">
 </div>